So who is Rick Turk anyway?

 We recorded 5 of my songs and one, 'Set Me Free', actually made it to #14 on the charts with the help of Simon Napier-Bell (the guy that signed WHAM and ripped them off - but he was a great producer!).
 We were off - or so we thought - with dreams of tours around the world and platinum album sales.
 Not to be.
 We split up 2 years later.

-I completed a B.A. and five sixths of a law degree at Sydney Uni, and at the age of 22, decided to try my luck with music in the U.K. This was to be, I think, the best decision I ever made.
+I completed a B.A./L.L.B ('Baa-Lamb' we used to call it) at Sydney Uni, and at the age of 23, decided to try my luck with music in the U.K. This was to be, I think, the best decision I ever made.
 I would have made a crap lawyer anyway.

 THE FIRST UK STINT:

 I got a job in an advertising agency in London writing jingles for TV commercials.
 (Thanks Phil).
 It was a fantastic job and I got to work with some very talented people, but it wasn't really what I wanted to be doing.
 So I applied to go to Cambridge Polytech to do a Diploma of Music and amazingly I was accepted.

 To pay for food and lodging, I got gigs in pubs around Cambridge playing guitar (usually) or piano, and singing all the big hits of the time that are now affectionately called 'golden oldies'.
 That was a wonderful era for the one-out- singer-guitarist, with songwriters like James Taylor, Don McLean, Cat Stevens and Paul Simon, to name but a few, from whom you could draw material.

 About this time I got an offer from EMI to do a solo album back in OZ.
 (Thanks Ted) I couldn't turn this down so I returned home with half the material written and finished the rest of the songs there.
 We spent 3 months recording it with Bruce Brown at Albert's Studios in Sydney, and called the album "Jasmindeen".